 We understand that the Spark Prize award is general operating support.
 However, if we have a specific program that aligns with the Prize criteria, can we submit a project support request?

-Your organization can choose to focus your Narrative around a particular program or project if it specifically aligns with the criteria.
-However, if your organization is selected, funds will be awarded as general operating support distributed over a two-to-three year period.
+Your organization can choose to focus your Narrative on a particular program or project if it specifically aligns with the criteria.
+However, if your organization is selected, funds will be awarded as general operating support.

 Questions about constituent demographics share private information on our clients.
 How should we respond when the questions are required in the application?